Module

 Modules are declared using the module

-keyword followed by the package address, module name and the
+keyword followed by the package address, module name,

 Usually, a single file in the sources/